 “Reno was a special person and one of the nicest people to be around.
 Reno and I were close friends and roommates when we broke into the big leagues our first couple of years.
 We remained friends through the years.” – MLB Hall of Famer Al Kaline

 “Reno was a Canadian pioneer in the game.
-The guy led the Major Leagues in hitting in the month of May.
+The guy led the Major Leagues in hitting (in the month of May that season).
 He was a well respected history teacher.” – Tom Valke, a former student of Bertoia’s at Assumption and CEO of the Canadian Baseball Hall of Fame

 “He became a childhood hero of mine.” – Marty Gervais, retired Windsor Star columnist and author of a book about Bertoia’s baseball career